openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter_type.md

 ## Create an encounter type

-* To Create an encounter type, you need to specify below attributes in the request body.
+* To create an encounter type, you need to specify below attributes in the request body.
 If you are not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes